knpuniversity/rest/knpu/project-routing.rst

 this, but the idea is the same.

 But this is *not* a tutorial on building a REST API on only Silex!
-Most of what we'll do will basically be the same across any framework.
-You *will* need to do a little bit of work here and there, like hooking into *your* framework's validation system instead of the one we'll use.
+Most of what we'll do is basically the same across any framework.
+You *will* need to do a little bit of work here and there, like hooking into *your* framework's validation system instead of the one we're using.
 But trust me, these things are a pleasure to do compared with all the tough REST stuff.

 First Endpoint: POST /api/programmers